 5. Think about how you’ll be funding your study

-For 2022/23 entry the course fee will be £4850 (Home) and £10200 (Overseas).
-If you are seeking funding from your employer to cover the costs of the course, we recommend thinking about how your learning on the course could benefit your institution.
+For 2023/24 entry the course fees will be £5000 (Home) and £10600 (Overseas).
+If you are seeking funding from your employer to cover the costs of the course, we recommend thinking about how to articulate how your learning could benefit your school, institution or organisation.

-George Vlachoniklis, a teacher who studied on the course last year offered up this advice in a recent Q & A webinar for the course, “If you can tailor your proposal to your employer to show (how studying on the course) will positively affect student outcomes that will make it much more attractive.
+George Vlachoniklis, a teacher who studied on the course last year offered up this advice, “If you can tailor your proposal to your employer to show how studying on the course will positively affect student outcomes, that will make it much more attractive.

 I also explained in my proposal that I would use my assignments to conduct research in the school – if you are researching and offering policy change proposals then it’s all for the benefit of your employer.”